samuelchassot/tinynf-csharp/report/notes.md

 - `Transmit`: 6171
 - If removed from Receive, doesn't work anymore, will look into it to find why.
 Seems to be the receiveMetadata & BitNLong(32) == 0 which is not working
 - New observation: it works only if optimizations are disable for 1 of `Transmit`, `Receive` or `Process`.
 If `Transmit` is not optimized, it affects throughput by a factor 1/2.
 If either `Process`or `Receive` is not optimized, we obtain same throughput

+#### Find out difference of performance due to Tiered Compilation and Quick JIT
+Both are performed with `[MethodImpl(MethodImplOptions.NoOptimization)]` on `Receive` (doesn't help to enable both of them on this issue).
+- Quick JIT: Disabled.
+Tiered compilation: Enabled: throughput = 12382
+- Quick JIT: Enabled.
+Tiered compilation: Disabled: throughput = 12226
+- Quick JIT: Enabled.
+Tiered compilation: Enabled: throughput = 12421
+- Quick JIT: Disabled.
+Tiered compilation: Disabled: throughput = 12421

+Conclusion: if enable both quick jit and tiered compilation, it doesn't change anything.
+Heatup seems to do its job here.